 These notes will help to make your Bibbulmun Track experience safer and more enjoyable.
 Please read the information on this page.
 Also, for more information about staying safe in parks go to Explore Parks WA website.

 All the Bibbulmun Track campsites have tent sites around or near the shelters.
 There is no booking system for the shelters and it is recommended that tents be carried, as space in a shelter cannot be guaranteed.
-All walkers who intend to stay overnight in a shelter on the Track should carry a tent, in case the shelter is full on arrival.
+All walkers who intend to stay overnight in a shelter on the Track should carry a tent, in case the shelter is full on arrival or you wish to be warmer at night, be away from snorers and protected from mosquitos and other bugs.
 Groups of more than eight people are not permitted to occupy a shelter until after 6pm.
 Tents must be pitched in the sites provided at the campsites.
-No camping is permitted in water catchment areas - ie most of the Track between Kalamunda and Collie, and south of the Blackwood River.
+No camping is permitted between Bibbulmun Track campsites in water catchment areas - ie most of the Track between Kalamunda and Collie, and south of the Blackwood River.
 The Bibbulmun Track Foundation offers walkers a tent hire service.